Skip to main content

 Cost caps can be averaged across a project and must be met by project closure

-Energy performance upgrades include fabric-first measures including insulation, double glazing, replacement doors etc. They also include smart controls, battery storage and microgeneration systems such as solar PV.
+Energy performance upgrades include fabric-first measures such as the installation of new insulation, double glazing, replacement doors etc. They also include smart controls, battery storage and microgeneration systems such as solar PV.
 Eligible low carbon heating systems include heat pumps and storage heaters.

 Eligibility – Household Income